dashboardq/metricriv/README.md

   * You should be in the public_html directory.
   * **Make sure you can see hidden files**, if you are using FileZilla turn on this option: Server > Force showing hidden files
   * If your SFTP program has a left side and right side pane (using other types of SFTP programs will be slightly different):
-    * On the left side, navigate to the directory where you unzipped the numbersq-main.zip file containing the MetricRiv code including the `.env.php` file you edited in step 10.
+    * On the left side, navigate to the directory where you unzipped the metricriv-main.zip file containing the MetricRiv code including the `.env.php` file you edited in step 10.
     * On the right side, you should be in the Cloudways public_html directory.
   * Upload all the files from the left side to the right side by selecting them all and dragging them to the right side.